eaasi/user-handbook/source/guide/publishing.rst

 Environments are the only type of resource that can be published and shared between EaaSI nodes.
 (Software can/must be shared in the form of Software Environments)

-Also, this only applies to Base and Software Environments: Object Environments can not be published.
+Also, this only applies to Base Environments: Object Environments can not be published.
 :term:`Digital Objects <objects>` and associated Object Environments are assumed to be collection items, unique to each node/institution, and therefore potentially subject to different terms of access, licensing, etc. than the software we are preserving and sharing under the guidelines of fair use.